auth0/docs/articles/private-cloud/managed-private-cloud/index.md

 ---
 # Managed Private Cloud

-Users with requirements not met by the Auth0 Public Cloud may instead opt for one of the Private Cloud deployment options.

-Auth0 currently offers two Private Cloud deployment models:

-* Private Cloud
-* **Managed** Private Cloud, either hosted by Auth0 or hosted by you on an AWS environment and operated by Auth0 as a managed service

-This overview covers specifically the **Managed Private Cloud** option.

-## What is the Managed Private Cloud?

-Auth0's Managed Private Cloud (MPC) offering is a specially customized Auth0 deployment that allows you greater flexibility and increased input when it comes to day-to-day operations.
+Auth0's **Managed Private Cloud** (MPC) offering is a specially customized Auth0 deployment that allows you greater flexibility and increased input when it comes to day-to-day operations.
 As an MPC customer, you will be more involved with all aspects of your Auth0 deployment.

 ## Benefits of the Managed Private Cloud